 Provide elaborate information

 Besides Text QR Code, you can also add an Image QR Code next to the exhibit to provide visual information.
-For instance, to narrate the story behind a rifle that was used in World War II, you can not only share the events in text format but also share images related to the war arm.
+For instance, to narrate the story behind a rifle used in World War II, you can share the events in text format and share images related to the war arm.

 Add social media content

 Social Media is one of the best platforms to keep the audience engaged.
-While the text is excellent, many people prefer listening to an audio or watching a video.
-Especially the millennials who are more akin to fast phased life and aren’t used to reading long texts.
+While the text is excellent, many people prefer listening to audio or watching a video, especially the millennials who are more akin to fast phased life and aren’t used to reading long texts.

 You can share social media content in three ways: